Why choose Lake Orta for a getaway in Italy?

 Following the footsteps of historic families of Lake Orta: villas, gardens, and forgotten patrons

-• discovery of family archives and historical anecdotes,
+- discovery of family archives and historical anecdotes,

-• access to certain private villas usually closed to the public.
+- access to certain private villas usually closed to the public.

 Practical info:

-• Departure from Piazza Motta or the central square of Miasino
+- Departure from Piazza Motta or the central square of Miasino

-• Average duration: 2 to 2h30
+- Average duration: 2 to 2h30

-• Reservation recommended (limited places)
+- Reservation recommended (limited places)

-• Price: from €15 per person
+- Price: from €15 per person

-Learn local ceramics in Quarna Sotto
+Getting started with local ceramics in Quarna Sotto

 This small welcoming village offers ceramics workshops where visitors can create their own souvenir, guided by passionate artisans.

-Stargaze from the summit of Monte Mottarone
+Star gazing from the summit of Monte Mottarone

 Far from any light pollution, the summit of Mottarone is perfect for observing the night sky.
 Guided evenings by astrophysicists are sometimes organized there.

-Discover the hidden frescoes of Miasino
+Discovering hidden frescoes in Miasino

 Tips and pitfalls to avoid for a successful stay

-What the guides forget to mention
+What guides forget to mention

 Average budget to plan for 2 to 4 days

-• Accommodation: €70-140/night
+- Accommodation: €70-140/night

-• Meals: €20-40/person
+- Meals: €20-40/person

-• Activities: €15-50 depending on options
+- Activities: €15-50 depending on options

 Estimated budget table by profile (2 to 4 days)